-Oromo is most often associated with the peoples of Kyrgyzstan, Kazakhsta, Uzbekistan, Tajikistan, and Tatarstan.
-Unlike many other Central Asian dishes such as plov, manti, and lagman, oromo has failed to win a following in Russia and Eastern Europe.
+Oromo is common to many Turkic peoples including the Kyrgyz, Kazakh, Uzbeks, Tajiks, Tatars, Crimean Tatars, Bashkir, and Altai, but most associated with Kyrgyz and Kazakh cuisines.
+Unlike many other dishes from Turkic cultures such as plov, manti, and lagman, oromo has failed to win a following in Russia and Eastern Europe.
 However, that doesn’t make it any less delicious.

 How to Prepare Oromo

-Oromo is quite similar to manti, which are smaller packets of dough stuffed with the same type of filling and steamed in the same manner.
-However, manti requires folding many individual portions while oromo requires rolling a single tube.
-For this reason, oromo is sometimes also refered to as “ленивые манты” (lazy manti).
+Oromo is closely related to manti, which are smaller packets of filled dough steamed in the same manner.
+However, manti requires folding many individual portions while oromo requires preparing a single sheet of dough and rolling a single tube.
+For this reason, oromo is sometimes also referred to as “ленивые манты” (lazy manti).

 (Давай приготовим!)